reverietracker/catwalk-ui/docs/containers.md

 document.body.appendChild(rectanglePanel.node);
 ```

-Calls to `trackModel` method on a container will be passed on to all child components that implement the `trackModel` method.
+Calls to `trackModel` method on a container will be passed on to all child components.

 If a `createNode` method is not provided, a default rendering will be used, consisting of a `<div>` element containing the child components in sequence.
 Child components that provide a `labelNode` property will be rendered as a `<div>` containing the label and the component; child components that do not provide `labelNode` will be rendered directly with no wrapper.
 The `baseElementName` option can be overridden to use a different element type as the top-level element.